 I need information about...

 You had surgery to repair a hip fracture.
 The type of surgery you received depends on the location and severity of the fracture.
 You may have pins, screws, or rods (internal fixation devices) holding the fractured bone in place.
-Or, some or all of your hip may have been replaced.
+Or some or all of your hip may have been replaced.
 You must take care of your new hip as you recover at home or in a rehabilitation facility.
 This means moving and sitting the way you were taught in the hospital.
 You must also see your doctor for follow-up visits as you slowly return to activity.
-Remember: A total hip replacement is major surgery.
+Hip repair for fracture or hip replacement is major surgery.
 So don’t be surprised if it takes a few months before you can move comfortably.
 Plan to have your family and friends help when you return home.

-Don’t drive until your doctor says it’s okay.
-And never drive if you are taking narcotic pain medication.
+Don’t drive until your doctor says it’s OK.
+And never drive if you are taking opioid pain medicine.

 Wear the support stockings you were given in the hospital.
-Wear them 24 hours a day for 3 week(s).
+Wear them 24 hours a day for 3 to 4 week(s).

 Make arrangements to have your staples removed 2 weeks after surgery.
 The staples were used to close the skin incision.

-Get up and move around at night to relieve pain.
+Get up and carefully move around to relieve pain.

-If you received an artificial hip joint, tell all your healthcare providers—including your dentist—about the joint before any procedure.
-You will likely need to take antibiotics before dental work and other medical procedures to reduce the risk of infection.
+If you got an artificial hip joint, tell all your healthcare providers—including your dentist—about the joint before any procedure.
+You may need to take antibiotics before dental work and other medical procedures to reduce the risk for infection.

-Avoid infection by washing your hands often.
-If an infection occurs, it will need to be treated with antibiotics immediately.
-So call your doctor right away if you think you may have an infection.
+Prevent infection by washing your hands often.
+If an infection occurs, it will need to be treated with antibiotics right away.
+Call your doctor right away if you think you may have an infection.
 Symptoms of infection include a fever or leakage of white, greenish, or yellowish-colored fluid from the incision.